cmaes/qav250build/README.md

 18. Mount the motors to the frame using lock tite for screws

+    Don't attach propellers while working on the quad

 19. Solder the motors to the ESCs making sure that two motors turn clockwise and two turn counter clockwise.

     [Directions picture](https://youtu.be/OHPvexW6zpg?t=2010)